If you are looking for an amazing weekend in Charleston, South Carolina, itinerary, then look no further!

-To get to Fort Sumter, you’ll need to take a relaxing ferry ride to the island across Charleston Harbor.
+To get to the fort, you’ll need to take a relaxing ferry ride to the island across Charleston Harbor.
 Along your ferry ride, you’ll get some great views of Charleston, the USS Yorktown, and Ravenel Bridge.

 When you get to the fort, you can tour where the first shots of the Civil War were fired.
-The National Park is open to visitors daily and inside you’ll find knowledgeable Park Rangers who will tell you about the fort’s history.
+The national park is open to visitors daily and inside you’ll find knowledgeable park rangers who will tell you about the fort’s history.

 Stop 2: The Old Exchange And Provost Dungeon

 Its past includes a military prison run by the British during the Revolution, the site of slave auctions, and a place to entertain city leaders.
-In its most recent history, it is a museum being run by the Daughters of the American Revolution.
+In its most recent history, it is a museum run by the Daughters of the American Revolution.

 Scattered throughout the museum there are docents who are available to answer any questions you have.
-So you can be assured you’ll have a thorough understanding of the building’s colorful history by the time you leave.
+You can be assured you’ll have a thorough understanding of the building’s colorful history by the time you leave.

 Stop 3: The Old Slave Mart Museum

 The museum is the first Black enslaved peoples museum.
 It prides itself on having staff who can often trace their lineage back to enslaved peoples who were sold at that very mart.

-This connection often gives visitors a stronger understanding of the horrible practice the slave mart was a part of.
-Inside the museum you’ll find a ton of information on the slave trade, the history of the enslaved peoples who came to Charleston.
+This connection often gives visitors a stronger understanding of the horrible practice of the slave mart.
+Inside the museum, you’ll find a ton of information on the slave trade and the history of the enslaved people who came to Charleston.

 Stop 4: Historic Charleston Market

 The Historic Charleston Market is the most visited site in the city and is a great place to decompress after a morning of learning about the city’s dark history.

-If you are looking for a souvenir of your trip, its a great place to find a one of a kind item to bring home.
-You’ll also be able to sample food from Charleston’s most popular restaurants, or find kits for making their famous dishes.
+If you are looking for a souvenir of your trip, it’s a great place to find a one-of-a-kind item to bring home.
+You’ll also be able to sample food from Charleston’s most popular restaurants or find kits for making their famous dishes.